 All MDSE tasks and tools are good candidates to be cognified, since they typically involve plenty of knowledge–intensive activities.
 Here, we comment on a few examples where the performance or quality of experience can be especially boosted thanks to cognification.

 Cognification can enable modeling bots playing the role of virtual modeling assistant.
 Based on previous models on the same domain available online or on a comparison between your current model and general ontologies, the bot could suggest missing properties on the model, recommend best practices or warn that some model aspects differ from the way they are typically modeled.

 Preliminary work in this direction considers recommendations during the construction of a model to reduce the effort made by designers. proposes a recommender that suggests which model element should be the target of a newly created reference.
 Similarly, studies the notion of an “auto-complete” that is able to infer the intended pattern that is being designed.

 In some contexts, models are created by domain experts by using a Domain-Specific Language (DSL).
 This creation process includes manual activities like auto-completing a partial model or introducing small fixes to ensure it satisfies the integrity constraints of the domain.
 Proactive modeling aims to automate these manual activities.
-Bots could even interact with domain experts in a more friendly environment (e.g. social networks)2 to facilitate the knowledge acquisition process.
+Bots could even interact with domain experts in a more friendly environment (e.g. social networks, SOCIO would be a good example) to facilitate the knowledge acquisition process.

 A model inferencer is able to deduce a common schema behind a set of unstructured data (logs, tweets, forum messages,…).
 This model would be a useful “lense” to interpret the data.
 A good example of a model inferences is JSON Discoverer .
 Given a (set of) JSON documents, it analyzes the JSON data and generates for you a class diagram showing graphically the implicit JSON schema of your documents plus an object diagram representing their data